 2. Make a budget

 The real trick here is to be brutally honest with yourself about how you spend your money.
-If you pretend like you don’t buy a bottle of wine every Friday night and omit that from your budget to make yourself feel better, you’re lying to yourself to the tune of about $1,040 bucks a year.
+If you pretend you don't buy a bottle of wine every Friday night and omit that from your budget to make yourself feel better, you're lying to yourself to the tune of about $1,040 bucks a year.

 3. Maximise your savings